 optional plain or flavored organic kefir or yogurt

-- In a large bowl, mix oats, half the nuts, half the sunflower seeds, all the sesame seeds, and the coconut.
-Stir in syrup mixture.
+In a large bowl, mix oats, half the nuts, half the sunflower seeds, all the sesame seeds, and the coconut.
+Stir in the syrup mixture.

 Per serving (not including kefir or yogurt): 431 calories, 12 g protein, 47 g carbohydrate, 24 g fat (7 g saturated fat), 8 g fiber, 12 g sugar, 15 mg sodium.
 Calories from fat: 47%